al8n/orderwal/README.md

 ## Introduction

-`orderwal` is a generic-purpose, ordered, zero-copy, concurrent-safe, pre-allocate style (memory map) write-ahead-log for developing databases.
+`orderwal` is generic-purpose, atomic, ordered, zero-copy, concurrent-safe, pre-allocate style (memory map) write-ahead-log for developing databases.

 `orderwal` also supports generic structured key and value types, which is not limited to just bytes like other implementations.